shambhavicodes/Loong/README.md

 ### Citation

-If you use this codebase, or otherwise found our work valuable, please cite:
+If you use this codebase, or otherwise found our work valuable, please consider to cite:

 ```
 @article{wang2025m1scalabletesttimecompute,